 In literary fiction, few distinctions are as persistently debated, and often misunderstood, as that between plot-driven and character-driven stories.
 The binary seems straightforward: one focuses on events, the other on people.
-But the difference goes far beyond emphasis.
-These two narrative modes engage time, structure, causality, and transformation in fundamentally different ways.
-Their contrast is not merely stylistic.
-It reflects opposing theories of how meaning unfolds through a story.
+But the difference goes far beyond that.
+These two narrative modes engage time, structure, and causality in fundamentally different ways.
+Their contrast reflects opposing theories regarding how a narrative’s central thesis emerges.

 Writers, readers, and critics alike often default to one mode as a kind of gold standard, depending on their sensibilities.
 Plot-driven works are praised for their forward momentum and dramatic tension; character-driven ones for psychological richness and narrative patience.
 But rather than view the two as oppositional, it is more useful to consider how each functions—and what kind of literary work it makes possible.